Competition numbers of planar graphs: Introduction

-The edge clique cover number of a graph is closely related to its competition number.
+In Section~2, we introduce the notion of competition-effective edge clique cover of a graph and give sufficient conditions for graphs having a competition-effective edge clique cover.
+In Section~3, we introduce the notion of co-competition number of a graph $G$ denoted by $\widetilde{k}(G)$ and show that $k(G)$ and $\widetilde{k}(G)$ of a graph $G$ are related in terms of the edge clique cover number of $G$.
 For a clique $K$ and an edge $e$ of a graph $G$, we say that $K$ \emph{covers} $e$ (or $e$ \emph{is covered by} $K$) if and only if $K$ contains the two end points of $e$.
 An \emph{edge clique cover} of a graph $G$ is a collection of cliques that cover all the edges of $G$.
 The \emph{edge clique cover number} of a graph $G$, denoted by $\theta_e(G)$, is the smallest number of cliques in an edge clique cover of $G$.
-Opsut~\cite{opsut} showed that $k(G) \ge \theta_e(G) - |V(G)| + 2$ for any graph $G$.

-In this paper, we introduce the notion of the primary predator index of a graph. \begin{Defi} Given a graph $G$, we consider the acyclic digraphs the competition graph of each of which is $G$ together with $k(G)$ isolated vertices.
-Among these numbers of vertices of in-degree $0$ in those digraphs, we call the maximum the \emph{primary predator index} of $G$ and denote it by $p(G)$. \end{Defi} For a graph $G$, the number of vertices with in-degree $0$ in the acyclic digraph whose competition graph is $G$ together with $k(G)$ is less than or equal to $|V(G)|$.
-Thus $p(G)$ is finite.

-We show that the competition number $k(G)$ and the primary predator index $p(G)$ of a graph $G$ are related as $k(G) \ge \theta_e(G)-|V(G)|+p(G)$.
-As a matter of fact, this generalizes the inequality $k(G) \ge \theta_e(G)-|V(G)|+2$ given by Opsut~\cite{opsut} as $p(G) \ge 2$ for a graph with at least one edge.
-By the way, Sano~\cite{sano} gave a lower bound for the competition number, which generalizes the inequality given by Opsut in a viewpoint different from ours.
+Opsut~\cite{opsut1982computation} showed that $k(G) \ge \theta_e(G) - |V(G)| + 2$ for any graph $G$.
+For a graph $G$, we could show that $k(G)$ and $\widetilde{k}(G)$ are related as $k(G) \ge \theta_e(G)-|V(G)|+\widetilde{k}(G)$.
+As a matter of fact, for a nonempty graph (a graph with at least one edge) $G$, $\widetilde{k}(G) \ge 2$ and our inequality generalizes the inequality $k(G) \ge \theta_e(G)-|V(G)|+2$ given by Opsut~\cite{opsut1982computation}.
+Sano~\cite{sano2013generalization} gave a lower bound for the competition number which also generalizes Opsut's inequality but its viewpoint is different from ours.

-Our inequality becomes an equality and the competition number may be computed in terms of the primary predator index for the graphs having ``effective competition covers'' such as chordal graphs and diamond-free graphs with at least one edge.
+For the graphs having a competition-effective edge clique cover such as nonempty diamond-free graphs, our inequality becomes an equality and the competition number may be computed in terms of the co-competition number.
+Based on this observation, in Section~4, we give a sharp upper bound and a sharp lower bound for the competition number of a nontrivial connected diamond-free planar graph, each of which can be computed in a polynomial time.

-Every graph in this paper is assumed to be simple unless otherwise stated.
+Every graph in this paper is assumed to be finite and simple unless otherwise stated.
+For all undefined graph theoretical terms, see~\cite{bondy2008graph}.